csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - Augmenting Interpretable Models with LLMs during Training ([singh, askari, caruana & gao, 2023](https://arxiv.org/abs/2209.11799))
   - use language model to extract embeddings which are then used to fit a better GAM or better tree (focuses on NLP)
+  - Backpack Language Models ([hewit, thickstun, manning, & liang, 2023](https://arxiv.org/abs/2305.16765)) - change transformer layers to represent each word ass
 - CHiLL: Zero-shot Custom Interpretable Feature Extraction from Clinical Notes with Large Language Models ([mcinerney, ..wallace, 2023](https://arxiv.org/abs/2302.12343))
   - extract interpretable feature (e.g. "Does this patient have a chronic illness?") and use in a linear model (use Flan-T5)
   - interpretable features: 10 ICD codes + (1) Does the patient have a chronic illness?
 (2) Is the condition life-threatening?
-- Learning Transformer Programs ([friedman, wettig, & chen, 2023](https://arxiv.org/abs/2306.01128)) - place strong constraints on transformer architecture that allow it to be written as a [RASP]([https://arxiv.org/abs/2106.06981) program
+- Learning Transformer Programs ([friedman, wettig, & chen, 2023](https://arxiv.org/abs/2306.01128)) - place strong constraints on transformer architecture that allow it to be written as a [RASP]([https://arxiv.org/abs/2106.06981) program compiled with [Tracr](https://arxiv.org/abs/2301.05062)
-- Backpack Language Models ([hewit, thickstun, manning, & liang, 2023](https://arxiv.org/abs/2305.16765)) - change transformer layers to represent each word as a context-dependent, non-negative linear combination of sem-interpretable sense vectors
+  - 2 contraints
+    - disentangled residual stream - attention head inputs K/Q/V are one-hot, ouputs are concatenated at each layer
+    - each module implements rule-based mapping: attention is onehot

 ### connecting dnns and rules